 - 1 teaspoon chopped fresh parsley

-- Using a hand mixer or stand mixer fitted with the paddle attachment, beat cream cheese, goat cheese and honey until smooth and combined.
+- Using a hand mixer or stand mixer fitted with the paddle attachment, beat cream cheese, goat cheese, grated white cheddar (if using), and honey until smooth and combined.
 Stir in 3 tablespoons each pecans and dried cherries.

 - Place a large piece of plastic wrap on your countertop.
 Scoop the cheese mixture onto the center of the plastic wrap, then bring the sides of the plastic up and over the cheese, forming it into a ball.
 Transfer to your refrigerator for at least 4 hours, until fully chilled and firmed up a bit (it will still be slightly soft).